BradleyLawson/portfolio/security.md

 Integrated virtual machines with Microsoft Defender for Endpoint to enhance security and threat protection.

 ### Key Contributions
-- Configured and deployed endpoint security policies across all virtual machines.
+- Researched VMs not currently empowerd with Microsoft Defender for Endpoint
-- Monitored and addressed potential vulnerabilities through the Defender threat protection suite.
+- Worked with Product owners to assist in Onboarding the Defender solution.

 ### Impact
 - Strengthened the organization’s defense against cyber threats.